tbnobed/bookstudio/README.md

 - **Facility Maintenance**: Notifications for maintenance staff
 - **All Staff**: Facility-wide announcements for all studio personnel

 Administrators can modify these groups, add new ones, or change the associated email addresses from the Settings page.
-The system uses SendGrid to send professionally formatted email notifications for:
+The system sends formatted email notifications for:

 - New booking confirmations
 - Booking updates/changes